MiljanaMa/Fullstack-Serverless-Deployment/README.md

-# Internship Task: Automated Deployment of a Full-Stack Serverless Application
+# Automated Deployment of a Full-Stack Serverless Application

 📌 **Levi9 Internship Task**